giampaolo/giampaolo.github.io/content/blog/2020/new-website.rst

 About me
 ========

-I spent most of last year (2020) in China, dating my girlfriend, remote working from a shared office space in Shenzen, and I even tought some Python to a class of Chinese folks with no previous programming experience.
+I spent most of last year (2020) in China, dating my girlfriend, remote working from a shared office space in Shenzhen, and I even taught some Python to a class of Chinese folks with no previous programming experience.
 The course was about the basics of the language + basic filesystem operations, and the most difficult thing to explain was indentation.
 I guess that shows the difference between knowing a language and knowing how to teach it.

-I got back to Italy on December 2020, just before the pandemic occurred.
+I got back to Italy in December 2020, just before the pandemic occurred.
 Because of my connections with China, I knew about the incoming pandemic sooner than the rest of my friends, which for a while (until the lockdown) made them think I was crazy. =)

-Since I knew I would be stuck at home for a long time, I bought a quite nice acustic guitar (Taylor) after many years, and resumed playing (and singing).
-I learned a bunch of new songs, mostly about Queen, including Bohemian Raphsody, which is something I've been wanting to do since forever.
+Since I knew I would be stuck at home for a long time, I bought a quite nice acoustic guitar (Taylor) after many years, and resumed playing (and singing).
+I learned a bunch of new songs, mostly about Queen, including Bohemian Rhapsody, which is something I've been wanting to do since forever.

 I also spent some time working on a personal project that I'm keeping private for the moment, something to speed up file copies, which follows the experiments I made in `BPO-33671 <https://bugs.python.org/issue33671>`__.
 It's still very beta, but I managed to make file copies around 170% faster compared to ``cp`` command on Linux, which is pretty impressive (and I think I can push it even further).
 I will blog about that once I'll have something more solid / stable.
 Most likely it'll become my next OSS project, even tough I have mixed feelings about that, since the amount of time I'm devoting to psutil is already a lot.